robkorn/urbit-content-archiver/README.md

 ### `--output=<folder_path>`

-This flag allows you to specify the output folder path where the content output files will be saved.
+This flag allows you to specify the output folder path where the archived data will be saved.

 ## Building The Application